-Above them the stairs creak and moan, as if something heavy has been dropped on them.
+Above them, the stairs creak and moan as if something heavy has been dropped on them.
 And that weight was moving.
-The dimly lit hallway pokes into frame. „Fuck!“ Steve grabs Vincent, hauls him over his shoulder and runs as if the devil is right after them, which probably is true.
+The dimly lit hallway pokes into the frame. „Fuck!“ Steve grabs Vincent, hauls him over his shoulder and runs as if the devil is right after them, which probably is true.

 Vincent can’t tell, he is busy bleeding out.